 See also HOW STRUCTURE AFFECTS MOVEMENT > > >

-Is he moving freely and easily at a steady pace...not too fast and not too slow?
+Is he/she moving freely and easily at a steady pace...not too fast and not too slow?

-At full extension do his front legs reach well forward keeping a straight line from shoulderblade to front foot keeping a 45% angle to the ground?
+At full extension do the front legs reach well forward keeping a straight line from shoulderblade to front foot keeping a 45% angle to the ground?

-Does his rear legs extend well to the rear keeping a straight line from hip joint to rear pad.
+Does the rear legs extend well to the rear keeping a straight line from hip joint to rear pad.

-Is his head carried forward, to balance his stride?
+Is the head carried forward, to balance the stride?

-Is his tail carried at the correct angle?
+Is the tail carried at the correct angle?

 Whether you are a breeder or a judge, keep this criteria in mind in your search for a smart, stylish, well balanced, correctly constructed Boxer.